AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/customize-aem-site-output.md

 >[!ENDTABS]

-## Configure the URL of the AEM Site output to use the document title (for Cloud Service)
+## Configure the URL of the AEM Site output to use the document title (only for Cloud Service)

 You can use the document titles in the URL of the AEM Site output.
 If the filename doesn't exist or contains all special characters, you can configure the system to replace the special characters with a separator in the URL of the AEM Site output.
 You can also configure it to replace them with the first child topic's name.